At the Forefront of the System’s Development: Leaders Honored for Strategic Thinking and Action

 Albany Medical Center expanded into the surrounding neighborhood, spurring economic growth for the City of Albany while also adding hospital beds.
 However, as soon as those beds were available, they filled.
 More action needed to be taken, and it was time to look beyond our tri-city area to serve patients closer to their homes.

-Careful conversations between both boards and the hospital leadership teams led to Columbia Memorial Health becoming the first affiliate with Albany Medical Center.
+Careful conversations between both boards and the hospital leadership teams led to Columbia Memorial Health becoming the first partner with Albany Medical Center.
 This partnership blended the strengths of both institutions and brought a broad spectrum of specialty services to patients, particularly those in Columbia, Greene, and Dutchess counties.

 This affiliation was the earliest indication of a System about to take shape, and this model has since been replicated with Glens Falls and Saratoga hospitals.